What is a VPN and Why Would You Use One?

 Bypassing internet restrictions

-You might experience internet censorship, or restricted access to certain websites, depending on where you live, where you go to school, or where you work.
-A VPN could help unlock restricted websites in some cases, but it could depend on the type of VPN being used and the restrictions in place.
+You might experience internet censorship or restricted access to certain websites, depending on where you live, where you go to school, or where you work.
+A VPN could help unlock restricted websites in some cases, but it depends on the type of VPN used and the restrictions in place.

 Using a double VPN, also called a multi-hop VPN, adds extra layers of encryption that can better protect you against internet censorship.